Bira/octopus-carnival/_drafts/dfrpg-adventurers-bard.md

 - **Song of Humiliation** (4 points): This game's equivalent of Vicious Mockery.
 Roll a contest of your Singing vs. the target's Will, and if you win they're mentally stunned!
-That makes it _a lot_ easier for you or someone else to land a hit on them.
+That makes it _a lot_ easier for you or someone else to land a hit on them, and prevents them from taking action until they recover.
 Even better, this is a free action!

   This power only works in people who are "vulnerable to insults", i.e, who are sapient, can understand the bard, and are not immune to mental effects.
 It